digital-fabric/sirop/README.md

-# sirop
+# Sirop

-Ruby code rewriter
+Sirop is a Ruby code rewriter.
+More information coming soon...